IlyaMatsuev/Apex-ChatBot-Hub/docs/demos/README.md

 # Demos

-Here I'll show you how to create a chatbot based on the `Telegram` messanger example.
+Here I'll show you how to create a chatbot based on the `Telegram` messenger example.
 However, the flow and steps are absolutely the same as for `Viber`!

 ## How to create a new bot